Laser spectroscopy of radioactive isotopes

 The single-particle character and the associated shell structure of nuclei is the foundation of much of our understanding of nuclear physics.

 Spontaneous fission is currently the best method available for the production of medium-mass, very neutron-rich nuclei.

 Exposing subtle details of the nuclear force through lifetime measurements

 The lifetime of a nuclear state is a fundamental observable which gives a direct probe of the nuclear force.

 Improving the accuracy of dosimetry and image quality with medical SPECT scanners.

 Applied Nuclear Physics

-The group is a new research and education capability established through C-NET in the School of Physics & Astronomy.
+The group is a new research and education capability established through C-NET in the Department of Physics and Astronomy.